- USPS delays, caused by COVID-19 and service changes, are impacting small businesses.

 How are USPS delays affecting small businesses?

-The USPS has long been vital to the operation of small businesses, and the postal service has only become more important with the increasing popularity of online shopping.
-In July, Etsy CEO Josh Silverman wrote in a letter to Congress that approximately 90% of the platform’s sellers use the USPS for shipping, and sometimes, it’s the only option.
+The USPS has long been vital to the operation of small businesses and the postal service has only become more important with the increasing popularity of online shopping.
+This makes service changes or slowdowns difficult for small businesses.

 Alternative delivery services are more expensive.

-The USPS delivers a staggering number of packages, letters and other parcels – approximately 472.1 million individual pieces per day, according to the USPS.
-As deliveries get slower and expected delivery dates become murky, small business owners, like HeadsetPlus.com owner Yungi Chu, have had to deal with slower deliveries.
+The USPS delivers a staggering number of packages, letters and other parcels ― approximately 425.3 million individual pieces per day, according to the USPS.
+As deliveries get delayed and expected delivery dates become murky, small business owners like HeadsetPlus.com owner Yungi Chu, have had to deal with slower deliveries.

 Customers are becoming upset with slow service.